 To get married in a Church of England church, make an appointment to see the vicar at your church and set the date and time of your wedding ceremony.

-The vicar will usually read out ‘banns or marriage’ church, which counts as notice being given and the vicar will register the marriage.
+The vicar will usually read out ‘banns’ church, which counts as notice being given and the vicar will register the marriage.

 So, providing you are a British, EU or Swiss national you do not have to give notice at a register office.

 If you or your partner are a national of a country outside the EU and subject to immigration control, you must give your notice of marriage at Newham Register Office instead of the church.
 You will not be able to use the banns system.

 You must also ask the vicar to write a letter to:

 - Say that he or she has agreed that the marriage can take place in their church

 - Ask that we take the marriage notices on their behalf.